Wednesday, March 6, 2019

 Pasinaya 2018: Love for the Philippine Arts is about giving our highest appreciation and respect to Philippine Arts and culture, which is considered the soul of our nation and our identity to the world.

-I have witnessed and experienced the past 4 years of Pasinaya celebrations.
+I have witnessed and experienced Pasinaya celebrations for the past four years.
 It makes me proud to be a Filipino as I continue to explore the depth of our culture and national identity.

 Pasinaya 2019 CCP Resident Companies